St.Ennah Akudihor, MSW, LICSW

 What’s good?!
 How Y'all doing?

 I currently hold my license in Washington State.
 I work with Adults and youth (13+).
-I thrive most when I am serving queer and trans, black, and brown communities.
-I ground my practice in relational cultural therapy where the therapeutic relationship is key to the work that is done in therapy.
-I provide LGBTQIA+ affirming mental health therapy.
-I also bring an anti-oppressive lens into my practice to work towards decolonizing our minds and bodies and as a guide to liberation.
-I provide support around many topics.
-To name a few: anxiety, depression, trauma, race, gender, sexuality, navigating relationships, and navigating interpersonal conflicts.
-I draw from different modalities which include Cognitive Behavioral Therapy, Acceptance and Commitment Theory, Intersectional Feminism, Systems Theory, Relational Cultural Theory, and Racialized Trauma Healing.
-I am also an artist outside of being a therapist so I am always down to explore ways to incorporate art into my space.
+I ground my practice in relational cultural therapy, where the therapeutic relationship is key to the work that is done in therapy.
+I believe the work ain’t getting done unless the trust is there.
+How or why should I expect you to open up and discuss your past or current traumas unless we build trust?
+I also bring an anti-oppressive lens into my practice to work towards decolonizing our minds and bodies, and as a guide to liberation.
+I work with folks who are QTBIPOC and struggling with trauma that stems from race, gender, sexuality, interpersonal relationships, and childhood.
+I draw from different modalities, but my main focus is Brainspotting and using somatic practices to heal from trauma.
+I am also an artist outside of being a therapist, so I am always down to explore ways to incorporate art into my space.